comunica/Article-SSWS2020-AMF/content/conclusions.md

 {:#recommendations}

-Based on the conclusions of our experimental results, we offer the following guidelines for publishers that aim to use the AMF feature:
+Based on the conclusions of our experimental results, we derived the following guidelines for publishers who aim to use the AMF feature:

 * Enable **HTTP caching** with a tool such as [NGINX](https://www.nginx.com/).
 * **Pre-compute AMFs** (or at least cache) AMFs of size 10.000 or higher.